 Guilt is a self-induced feeling, so it’s your choice whether you engage with it or not.
 Sometimes guilt is displaced, so be sure that your feelings of guilt for leaving your children to take care of yourself isn’t really guilt for the divorce.
 Be aware of your projected feelings onto your kids about the marital ending as well.
 It’s always hard on children to have a shift in the family, but often the parent’s perception of what the children are experiencing is really more connected to their own sadness and loss.
 The reality is that your children want to see you healthy, happy, and thriving to feel safe and secure.

-Whether you tell yourself you're too busy, too tired, too angry, or too disorganized to make time for yourself, you are probably just avoiding doing what you know you need to do.
+When you have full custody, it’s easy to tell yourself you’re too busy, too tired, too angry, or too disorganized to make time for yourself.
+If you do this, you are probably just avoiding doing what you know you need to do.
 Even if you carve out 15 minutes in your day, you’re making progress.
 Listening to something healing in the car on your commute home or taking a walk around the block to get some fresh air counts as dedicated self-time.
 Stop telling yourself you can’t, and realize that maybe it’s more that you won’t.
 Your excuses may seem like real obstacles, but you’re probably getting in your own way more than the issues you’re blaming.

 We all have stories we inherit without knowing, and these become beliefs that are inaccurate and don’t serve our greater good.
-You may believe that, as a single parent, you’re not allowed to take time for yourself.
+You may believe that when you have full custody as a single parent, you’re not allowed to take time for yourself.
 Maybe this feels selfish, or maybe you can’t give yourself permission because it’s not what “other parents” would do.
 You may also believe that if you have free time, you should be spending it with your children, but modeling self-care is equally as important as being with them, and they’ll learn that your time and health is important.
 Respecting your own need to take care of yourself will serve as a lesson for the whole family.

 Transitioning out of marriage means breaking old habits.
 You might have been the person that always picked up the slack in the relationship or stepped in to rescue anyone who needed it.
 This positions you as the person to depend on and turn to, which is great, but it can also end up as resentment for having to be the one who does everything.
 This could be a boundary issue, a need to please others, or you might be an over nurturer where you feel it’s your role to make sure everyone is okay.
 Learning to release this as a burden or obligation that’s been handed to you, and instead recognizing it’s a role you’ve adopted on your own, will free you up to make different choices.